The fearless women on the frontline

 What can I do to end violence against women?

-You can stand with the fearless women leading the struggle against gender-based violence, and show the government just how many thousands of us care strongly about this issue.
-Sign and share the petition to demand action now.
+You can stand with the fearless women leading the struggle against gender-based violence, and show the Secretary of State for International Development, Priti Patel, just how many thousands of us care strongly about this issue.
+Ask your MP to write to her about these fearless women’s groups now.

 Have you been affected by violence?